Near the Sail Tower in Haifa, you can find the Flea Market and Merchant Fair. And Saturday morning is the best time for a visit.

-But there might be something you will like:
+But there might be something you will like.

-I realize my age when I start thinking things like: “today’s kids have no idea what is it or how to operate it” 🙂
+I realize my age when I start thinking things like: “today’s kids have no idea what it is or how to operate it” 🙂

-As you can see we are not too far from the Sail tower:
+As you can see, we are not too far from the Sail tower.

 No, it is not a new type of cover.
 These carpets are for sale.
 To me, these look like Azerbaijani rugs.

-We visited all stands, and stores in the Flea Market and Merchant Fair and now it is time wrap up this post.
-This whole trip took us a couple of hours, but how much it will take you depends on your interests.
+We visited all stands and stores, and now it is time to wrap up this post.
+This trip took us a couple of hours, but how much it will take you depends on your interests.